Estate litigation and hiring an estate lawyer

 A substitute decision maker is usually a person who is elected to make decisions for the person who no longer has the capacity required to make decisions on his or her own.
 A substitute decision maker can be granted these powers in relation to the property of the grantor through a power of attorney for property.
 The substitute decision maker should be able to carry out the duties associated with being an attorney under a power of attorney.
 One of the common mistakes is for a person to appoint all of his or her children as substitute decision makers.
 This can result in stalemates and delay when it comes to important decisions if there are no “majority rules” clauses in the power of attorney documents.
 If the appropriate clauses are missing any decisions made would have to be unanimous for all decision makers.
 It is easy to see how this can result in protracted and bitter estate litigation proceedings.
 Read more.

 The executor of a will must be careful when it comes to will interpretation.
 If a will contains ambiguous provisions, the executor must take the necessary steps to ensure he or she is protected from personal liability while administering the estate.
 If the executor distributes the estate while there are will interpretation issues, he or she may be sued by disgruntled beneficiaries.
 An estate lawyer can assist with will interpretation.
 If an opinion is required from the Court, an estate lawyer can assist you with preparing the required application materials for the Court.
 Additionally, an experienced estate litigation lawyer can assist you with providing the Court favorable interpretations of any of ambiguous sections in the will.
+This is an area of estate litigation where the experience of your estate litigation lawyer is very important.
 Read more.

 In many parts of Ontario such as Toronto, Ottawa, Windsor, and the County of Essex estate mediation is a mandatory part of the estate litigation process for many types of disputes.
+It is therefore important to retain a Toronto estate lawyer when dealing with an estate litigation dispute in Toronto.
 Mediation allows the parties to attempt to resolve the matter at an early stage thereby saving time and legal costs.
 The vast majority of estate litigation cases settle well in advance of trial.
 In fact, settlement should be encouraged well in advance of mediation, and if mediation fails, well in advance of trial.
 Even if your matter does not settle at mediation, the mediation process allows parties to openly discuss the issues of the case and to attempt to reach common ground and settle some of the outstanding issues.
 Read more.

 It is important to ensure the parties taking place in mediation are familiar with the mediation process in Ontario.
 Mediation is not a forum for the parties to argue their case or to attempt to get a legal opinion from the mediator present.
 In fact, the mediator is a neutral third party whose goal at the mediation is to encourage dialogue and a possible solution to the dispute.
 The mediator cannot force the parties to settle the matter if they are not ready.
 The mediation process is confidential and any settlement discussions at a mediation cannot be used at a later date in a later court appearance (such as a trial).
 Furthermore, the confidential nature of the mediation process may be conducive to settlement, since the terms of settlement reached during mediation can remain confidential.
 A trial decision is public and may expose various facts about the estate dispute which may be embarrassing to the parties involved.
+Charles is an experienced Toronto estate lawyer and estate mediator who is intimately familiar with the estate mediation process in Ontario.
 Read more.

 A family conference allows members of a family to resolve potential estate disputes in advance.
 The elder family members (testators) may convene a family conference with their children (potential or actual beneficiaries) in order to address any potentially contentious issues.
 The parties may bring their lawyers and a mediator is present to guide the process.
 The purposes of a family conference is to come up with a resolution to future problems and to ensure the parties involved are on the same page.
 It is an excellent tool to reduce future legal costs and to decrease likelihood of estate litigation at a later time.
 Read more.